Get Tech Tips

 If the duct configuration remains unaltered, this, in turn, will proportionally increase the airflow out of each vent.
 That means that if you had 100 CFM coming out of a given supply vent and the total system airflow is increased by 20%, then there’d be 120 CFM approximately being delivered by that same vent.

 But what does that mean?
 Remember how we can only get about 80 CFM worth of return air?
-Now, there is more airflow going into each room with a door closed, but we are getting less a percentage of it back.
+Now, there is more airflow going into each room with a door closed, but we are getting a lower percentage of it back.
 If, for example, there were four bedrooms with the doors closed, and the total combined airflow for these rooms was 700 CFM, then we are getting 320 CFM of it back, or 46%.
 If the total airflow went up by 20% with the bigger unit, then there are 840 CFM going in.
 Still, only 320 CFM is coming back, which is now 38%.
 Consequently, the pressure in the central open area is even lower, and there is a higher pressure differential driver bringing unconditioned air into the building envelope.
 If there isn’t a low-resistance path for the return air to travel from the isolated rooms to the core/main return area, then upsizing the system will result in more infiltration, not necessarily more cooling of the space.

 I get that these doors may not always be closed, but when they are, this is going to happen.
 These rooms not being isolated all the time will intermittently mask this condition and make it much harder to diagnose.